writethedocs/www/docs/conf/atlantic/2024/news/announcing-schedule.rst

 Write the Docs is more than a conference.
 Every year we make sure to have a variety of activities that our attendees can enjoy, whether you want to learn something, meet new people, or share knowledge.
 We've done so for over a decade, and are holding to that plan in our virtual events.

 * **Lightning Talks.** We'll have `lightning talks <https://www.writethedocs.org/conf/{{shortcode}}/{{year}}/lightning-talks/>`__ each day after lunch.
-These are 5 minute presentations and a lot of fun.
-They can be about anything you want, this is your chance to share something you are passionate about with the audience.
+These are 5-minute presentations and a lot of fun.
+They can be about anything you want; this is your chance to share something you are passionate about with the audience.
 Slides are not required.
 * **Unconference.** We'll be running the `Unconference <https://www.writethedocs.org/conf/{{shortcode}}/{{year}}/unconference/>`_ all day Monday and on Tuesday afternoon.
 Want to chat with like-minded folks about a specific thing?
 This is the place.
 * **Conference Help Desk**.
 If you have any questions about navigating the virtual event, we'll be running the Write the Docs Helpdesk booth, where you can chat with one of the organizers and the Welcome Wagon team.